davidbalbert/rails3-skeleton-haml/README.markdown

 Rails 3 skeleton (with Haml!)
 =============================

 This is a Rails 3 (currently 3.0.3) skeleton application so I can get up and running faster.
-It comes user accounts pre built in using authlogic with bcrypt for password storage.
+It comes with user accounts built in using authlogic with bcrypt for password storage.
 I like jquery more than prototype so I have installed jquery-rails.
 It uses Haml for markup.
 At some point I will fork another version that uses ERB.

 Installation
 ------------